Bajorat Media

 How iFrames work

-iFrames work similarly to regular HTML frames, but they are placed within the body area of a web page rather than in the header area, as is the case with classic frames.
-An iFrame is created by the HTML tag , which has some attributes to customize the size, content and behavior of the iFrame.
+iFrames work similarly to normal HTML frames, but they are placed within the body area of a website and not in the header area, as is the case with classic frames.
+An iFrame is created by the HTML <iframe> tag, which has some attributes to customize the size, content and behavior of the iFrame.
 The most commonly used attributes are:

 iFrames have both advantages and disadvantages that must be considered when deciding whether to use them in a web project.